-Why do Matthew and Luke have different genealogies of Jesus?The Gospels give two completely different genealogies for Jesus.
+Why do Matthew and Luke have different genealogies of Jesus?The Gospels give two different genealogies for Jesus.
 In Matthew 1:1-16, the list begins with Abraham, goes down to David in verse 6, then Solomon, Rehoboam, and on through the kings of Judah until the Babylonian exile.
 The lineage ends with Matthan, Jacob, and Joseph the husband of Mary.
 Luke 3:23-38 starts with Jesus and goes backward in time.
 The difference is immediate.
 Joseph's father is given as Eli (also spelled Heli), then Matthat, Levi, and Melchi.
 The son of David in this line is not Solomon, nor are any of the kings of Judah mentioned.
 Instead, Nathan is the link to David.
-Nathan was the third son of David and Bathsheba and the older brother of Solomon (1 Chronicles 3:5).
+Nathan was one of the sons of David and Bathsheba and thus a brother of Solomon (1 Chronicles 3:5).
 The genealogy then continues on, ending in Adam and God.

 Why the discrepancy?
 It is too large a difference to blame a copyist, and genealogy was important enough to the Jews that they would know who their ancestors were.
 There are several different possibilities.